xd009642/xd-tts/slides/what_is_speech.typ

   - Traditionally we turn text into a smaller units
   - Phonemes are a good element for this
   - End to end deep learning systems sometimes won't use them
-  - But this lacks control.
-How do we ensure every word is pronounced correctly!?
+  - But this lacks control, we might mispronounce words ]
-]

 #slide[